dj8yfo/app-near/README.md

-# NEAR Ledger App Docker
+# Ledger NEAR Application

+This is NEAR Application for the Ledger Nano S/X/SP and Stax.

 ## Quick start guide